wsy2220/MieHolo/README.md

 MieHolo offers some matlab functions to generate and fit holograms that produced by a single sphere under plane incident light.

+##System Requirements

+* Matlab R2013b or newer, earlier versions should also work but not tested.
+* Optimization Toolbox.
+* Image Processing Toolbox.

+Image Pocessing Toolbox dependency may be removed by replacing `fspecial` function in `radialcenter.m` with a predefined image filter.
+And replace `imshow` function in example `gen_holo.m` with `image` function.

 ##Usage
-First add root folder and `mie/` to matlab path.
+First add `fit/` and `mie/` folder to your matlab path.

 Typically there are 3 functions to be used: